Even before turning 20, Kimi Antonelli has rewritten many Formula 1 records and aims to conquer many more.

-There’s something magical, almost heretical, about what’s happening.
-In an Italy where hearts usually beat in unison for the Reds of Maranello, here comes a nineteen-year-old from Bologna to shake things up.
-Quietly, with a clean face and the look of someone who knows exactly where to place the wheels, Kimi Antonelli has won everyone over.
-It’s not just speed; it’s that old, almost suspicious maturity he’s displayed in this second season in the big league.
-A youngster who drives like a veteran, without making noise—except for the lap times.
+There is something magical, almost heretical, in what is happening.
+In an Italy where hearts usually beat in unison for the Reds of Maranello, here comes a nineteen-year-old from Bologna to shake everything up.
+Quietly, with a clean look and the gaze of someone who knows exactly where to place the wheels, Kimi Antonelli has won everyone over.
+It’s not just speed; it’s that ancient, almost unsettling maturity he has shown in this second season in the big leagues.
+A young man who drives like a veteran, without making noise—except for the lap times.

-In this snippet of 2026, the Mercedes talent has already signed off on a collection of spine-tingling records.
-He could take home even more by Christmas if things continue this way.
-Others, however, will remain locked away: unless he finds a DeLorean to go back in time and snatch them from those who carved them before him.
+In this glimpse of 2026, the Mercedes talent has already signed a collection of thrilling records.
+He could conquer more by Christmas if the pace remains the same.
+Others, however, will remain unreachable: unless he finds a DeLorean to go back in time and snatch them from those who carved them before him.

-In this new era, the Brembo Group has not just stood by and watched: it has taken center stage, acting as the common denominator among the eleven teams on the track.
+In this new era, the Brembo Group has not stood by: it has stepped onto the stage, acting as the common denominator among the eleven teams on the track.
 But don’t call it just a supplier.
-Brembo has become a solution provider, a desk mate sitting alongside the engineers of each team to co-design the soul of braking.
+Brembo has become a provider of solutions, a desk mate sitting next to the engineers of each team to co-design the soul of braking.

 A task that has led to eleven different solutions, eleven scores played with millimetric precision.
-Because every single-seater has its own character, and every team has its own needs, secrets, and geometries.
-At Brembo, they have listened to everyone, tailoring a bespoke braking system for each team, designed to meet the needs of those who must manage infernal temperatures and braking distances that close in a heartbeat.
-It is the ability to offer the same absolute certainty underfoot, but expressed in eleven different languages: a technological democracy that ensures everyone, from the veteran to the rookie, the best possible way to challenge the limit.
+Because every single-seater has its own character, and every team has its own needs, its secrets, its geometries.
+At Brembo, they listened to everyone, creating a braking system tailored to each team, customized to meet the needs of those who must manage infernal temperatures and braking spaces that close in the blink of an eye.
+It’s the ability to offer the same, absolute certainty underfoot, but expressed in eleven different languages: a technological democracy that guarantees everyone, from the veteran to the rookie, the best possible way to challenge the limit.

-Turning instead to Antonelli, these are his main records that he has broken in Formula 1:
+Moving on to Antonelli, here are the main records he has broken in Formula 1:

 1 - Youngest to lead a GP for at least one lap

-In his third F1 appearance, at the 2025 Japanese GP, Antonelli took the lead on lap 22 and stayed there uninterrupted until lap 31: that day, he was 18 years, 7 months, and 12 days old.
-In doing so, he broke Max Verstappen's record for the youngest driver to lead a GP for at least one lap by just 3 days, a record the Dutchman had set at the 2016 Spanish GP.
+In his third F1 appearance, at the 2025 Japanese GP, Antonelli took the lead on lap 22 and remained there uninterrupted until lap 31: that day he was 18 years, 7 months, and 12 days old.
+By doing so, he broke Max Verstappen's record as the youngest driver to lead a GP for at least one lap by just 3 days—a record the Dutchman had set at the 2016 Spanish GP.

 2 - Youngest to achieve a fastest lap in a race

-Still at Suzuka, on April 6, 2025, Antonelli set the fastest lap of the GP on the fourth-to-last lap of the race: on the final lap, Oscar Piastri came dangerously close to him, staying just 74 thousandths behind.
-In that instance too, Antonelli took the record from Max Verstappen, who had achieved the fastest lap at the 2016 Brazilian GP at 19 years, one month, and 14 days old.
+Still at Suzuka, on April 6, 2025, Antonelli set the fastest lap of the GP on the fourth-to-last lap of the race: on the final lap, Oscar Piastri came dangerously close to him but remained 74 thousandths behind.
+Even in that case, Antonelli broke the record held by Max Verstappen, who had achieved the fastest lap at the Brazilian GP in 2016 at 19 years, one month, and 14 days.

 3 - Youngest in pole position

-In China, last March, at his 26th GP, Antonelli secured pole position with a 222-millisecond lead over teammate George Russell.
-At 19 years, 6 months, and 18 days old, he became the youngest poleman in F1, breaking Sebastian Vettel's record, who achieved it at the 2008 Italian GP with Toro Rosso equipped with Brembo calipers at 21 years, 2 months, and 11 days old.
+Last March in China, during his 26th GP, Antonelli secured pole position with a 222-millisecond advantage over teammate George Russell.
+At 19 years, 6 months, and 18 days old, he became the youngest poleman in F1 history, breaking Sebastian Vettel's record, which was set at the 2008 Italian GP with Toro Rosso equipped with Brembo calipers at 21 years, 2 months, and 11 days old.

-4 - Youngest driver to achieve the hat-trick of pole position, victory, and fastest lap
+4 - Youngest to achieve the triple: pole position, victory, and fastest lap

-On the weekend of March 14-15, 2026, in Shanghai, Antonelli came close to perfection: in addition to securing pole position, he also claimed victory, becoming the youngest driver to achieve a double in F1.
-Not satisfied, he also recorded the fastest lap, becoming, at 19 years, 6 months, and 19 days, the youngest driver to achieve a hat-trick.
-This surpassed Sebastian Vettel's record, who had achieved a hat-trick at 21 years, 11 months, and 18 days.
+On the weekend of March 14 and 15, 2026, in Shanghai, Antonelli came close to perfection: not only did he secure pole position, but he also claimed victory, becoming the youngest driver to achieve a double in F1.
+Not stopping there, he also set the fastest lap, becoming, at 19 years, 6 months, and 19 days old, the youngest driver to achieve a triple.
+This broke Sebastian Vettel's record, who had achieved a triple at 21 years, 11 months, and 18 days old.

 5 - Youngest to lead the World Championship

 Thanks to the 25 points earned by winning the last Japanese GP, Antonelli has overtaken Russell in the championship standings, becoming the youngest ever to lead the World Championship at 19 years, 7 months, and 4 days.
-The previous record holder was Lewis Hamilton, who, with his 2nd place at the 2007 Spanish GP, surpassed Kimi Raikkonen and Fernando Alonso in the standings: the Englishman was 22 years, 4 months, and 6 days old.
+The previous record holder was Lewis Hamilton, who with his 2nd place at the Spanish GP in 2007 overtook Kimi Raikkonen and Fernando Alonso in the standings: the Englishman was 22 years, 4 months, and 6 days old.

 6 - Youngest winner of 3 consecutive GPs

-Before Antonelli, three drivers had won at least 3 GPs in a row before turning 24: the record was held by Sebastian Vettel, who claimed the last 2 GPs of 2010, in Brazil and Abu Dhabi, and the 1st of 2011, in Australia.
+Before Antonelli, three drivers had won at least 3 GPs in a row before turning 24: the record was held by Sebastian Vettel, who won the last 2 GPs of 2010, in Brazil and Abu Dhabi, and the first GP of 2011, in Australia.
 When he won in Melbourne, he was 23 years, 8 months, and 24 days old.
-Kimi Antonelli, on the other hand, won this year in China, Japan, and Miami, completing the hat-trick at 19 years, 8 months, and 8 days old.
+Kimi Antonelli, on the other hand, won this year in China, Japan, and Miami, completing the triple at 19 years, 8 months, and 8 days old.

 1 - Third youngest to compete in a GP